VinGarcia/physicsdemos-docker/README.md

 `docker-compose.yml` file and replace "80:80" for "####:80"
 where "####" is the port you prefer.

+### Deploying the Videos

+Since the videos, pdfs and thumbnails are kept separated from the version control system you will need to download (or copy) the directory `physicsdemos-data` inside the root of this project.

+If you don't the website will still work but some assets will not show up.

 ### Commands

 The `Makefile` contain a few important commands: